Book cover

 }

-In these cases, we don’t need to have two or more factorial functions.
-Only one can stay in the code and the others can be removed.
+In these cases, we don’t need multiple factorial functions.
+One implementation should be chosen and the others should be removed.

-Real World: In 2013, Auki Yamashita and Leon Moonen, two researchers from a research lab in Norway, published the results of an exploratory study on code smells involving 85 developers (link).
+Real World: In 2013, Aiko Yamashita and Leon Moonen, two researchers from a research lab in Norway, published the results of an exploratory study on code smells involving 85 developers (link).
 When asked about the smells they were usually most concerned with, the most common answer was Duplicated Code, with nearly 20 points on the scale used to rank the responses.
-In second place, with half the points, was Long Method, which is the smell we will discuss next.
+The second most common smell, with half the points, was Long Method, which we will discuss in the following section.

 9.5.2 Long Method